ileckfi/eXpansionPluginPack.github.io/docs.md

 # Documentation

-Welcome to the eXpansion2 user & developper documentation.
+* Welcome to the eXpansion developper documentation

 ## Requirements